 The Truth Behind Cricket Bat Pressing

-The goal of pressing a cricket bat is straightforward: to harden the bat's face to withstand the impact of the ball.
+The goal of pressing a cricket bat is straightforward: to harden the bat's face to withstand the impact of the ball, and that goes for all our bats, including our ladies cricket bats.

-This process involves compressing the first 3 - 5 mm of fibers on the face of the bat.
+This process involves compressing the first 3 - 5 mm of fibres on the face of the bat.
 Additional "knocking in" further compacts the outer 0.5mm, enhancing its resistance to impact.

 A softer press, contrary to popular belief, only increases the amount of preparation a bat needs before it's match-ready, i.e. knocking in!